Help and advice if you're pregnant and not sure what you want to do.

 - A woman can experience many different feelings after an abortion.
 Some women feel sad and upset immediately after an abortion but the vast majority do not experience long-term psychological problems.

-- Current research shows that having an abortion does not increase your risk of developing breast cancer.
+- Research shows that having an abortion does not increase your risk of developing breast cancer.

 For more information on abortion see Abortion your questions answered.